 SAP positions Managed verification under a contracted turnaround SLA, typically expressed in hours from receipt to verified-and-released.
 The specific hour count varies by contract tier and is not a public number.
 Overflow handling for peak volumes (month-end supplier statement waves, quarter-close flushes) is negotiated separately, often as a contracted overflow ceiling beyond which a different rate or a queueing behaviour applies.

-The cost is where most reader expectations need adjusting.
 SAP does not publish list pricing for the Concur Capture Processing fee.
-The per-invoice rate is set per customer in a quote, and partner content that quotes a number is usually quoting one customer's deal in one geography in one year.
-There is no honest single per-invoice number to give you.
+The per-invoice rate is quoted per customer, so partner content that cites a number is usually quoting one customer's deal in one geography in one year.
+What matters is getting the quote unbundled across the variables that drive it:

 - Monthly invoice volume tier.
 Higher volumes draw lower per-invoice rates, but the tier breaks vary by contract.